 California VA Loan Requirements

 As I mentioned earlier, the VA home loan program has the most flexible guidelines for mortgage loans.
 If you’re eligible for a VA loan, here’s how you can qualify.

 Eligible veterans will receive a Certificate of Eligibility, which lenders need to see that you’re eligible.

 If you’re a surviving spouse of a veteran who lost his/her life in the line of duty or because of complications of his/her time in the service, you may also be eligible unless you remarry.

-In the sections below we cover down payment, credit score, debt-to-income ratio, disposable income requirements, and more.
-Be sure to review each component of the VA home loan program and if you have questions please be sure to ask!
+In the sections below, we cover down payment, credit score, debt-to-income ratio, disposable income requirements, and more.
+Be sure to review each component of the VA home loan program.

 Down Payment Requirements For a VA Home Loan

 The VA home loan program does not require a down payment.
 You can buy a home with 0% down.
 This doesn’t mean you can’t make a down payment, though.
 If you put money down, you’ll have instant home equity and may save money on the funding fee (more on this below).

 VA Home Loan Credit Score Requirements

-If you lost a home in foreclosure, you must wait 3 years after the foreclosure.
+If you lost a home in foreclosure, you must wait three years after the foreclosure.
 Also, if the foreclosure was on a VA loan, you’ll lose that portion of your guarantee which may mean you’ll need a down payment to get VA financing since the guarantee allows you to get a loan with no money down.

 Debt-To-Income Ratio For VA Home Loans